2019 Beauregard tornado: Alabama

 One minute later at 2:07 PM CST, the tornado reached its peak intensity immediately south of the intersection of Lee County Road 36 and Lee County Road 39.
 Numerous large trees snapped at their bases, as well as large trees with very expansive root systems being uprooted and fallen.
 This area of trees was given a low-end EF4 rating, with estimated winds at 167 mph.
 In this area, high-end EF3 damage was observed to numerous homes in the area.
 A manufactured home was rolled, and its contents were emptied nearby on the track's northern side.
 In addition, five homes within close proximity where all walls were collapsed, with debris tossed a short distance away from the foundation of the homes.
 A car was mangled beyond recognition, and the frame was wrapped around the stub of a snapped and debarked tree.
 The tornado passed over a small lake.
 Across the small lake, two houses were leveled.
 The debris was removed from the foundation.
 The anchor bolt screws remained intact on these homes.
 These two homes received a low-end EF4 rating with 170 mph winds estimated.
 Two other houses near the northern path of the tornado were also surveyed.
 There was considerable damage to these homes, and they received EF3 ratings.
 The storm crossed County Road 39 slightly weaker but still producing significant damage to numerous homes and trees in the area.
 The tornado paralleled C.R.
-39, where two manufactured homes were demolished, and its debris being scattered.
+39, where two manufactured homes were demolished, and their debris scattered.
 The metal frames of these homes could not be located.
 There was also severe timber damage to the north of the road.
-Here, only a badly metal frame to a mobile home remained.
+Here, only a badly mangled metal frame to a mobile home remained.
 A mattress was wrapped around the stub of a tree.
 Nearby a tractor trailer rig was on its side and shoved around a sturdy tree while a nearby site-built home lost nearly all of its exterior walls with debris remaining on or near the home site.
 There was also evidence of ground scouring here.